 How many of us have adopted a strategy because it was easy, even though it was ineffective?

 NIST researchers are laying the technical groundwork for manufacturers to develop accurate devices.

 Are the things you are doing adding value?
 Are levels of compliance increasing?
 Are beliefs and behaviors changing?

 How fitting that one of the best-known symbols of the modern U.S. safety industry is adding stainless steel suicide prevention nets.

 The Laws of Motion are an actual physical set of laws describing the workings of universal forces.
 Leaders can thoughtfully and strategically apply these to successfully navigate through the challenges of Safety leadership.

-When communicating your strategy, your audience must be able to see themselves as actors within the strategy.
+Individuals at any level should be able to see themselves as actors in the strategy.